eclipse-symphony/symphony/docs/samples/configuration/README.md

 # Configuration Management Documentation

 This directory contains resources and guidelines for managing various degrees of configuration complexity.
 It includes examples and detailed instructions for the following scenarios.
-Each scenario is a self-contained, deployable example.
+Each scenario is a self-contained example, deployable to a Kubernetes cluster.

 * [Conditional Configuration Activation](./conditional-activation/README.md): This section provides guidance on enabling or disabling specific configuration sections based on a predetermined flag.
 It explains how to conditionally include sections in the final configuration object, ensuring that only relevant configurations are applied.